ambekadeshmukh/free-genai-bootcamp-2025/opea-comps/opea-services/README.md

 ![Docker](https://img.shields.io/badge/docker-required-blue.svg)
 ![FastAPI](https://img.shields.io/badge/fastapi-latest-blue.svg)

-This repository demonstrates how to run AI workloads in-house using OPEA (Open Protocol for Enterprise AI) components.
+This repository demonstrates how to run AI workloads in-house using OPEA (Open Platform for Enterprise AI) components.
 It includes implementations of text-to-image and image-to-video services using Docker containers.

 ## 🚀 Features